 Matters get a little trickier with the intangibles.

 Some of your digital assets can be included in your will.
-These are assets that have monetary value and entail a transfer of ownership to your heirs, e.g. bank, PayPal, digital wallet balances; cryptocurrencies; copyrighted works (writing, music, visual art/graphic design, photos, videos); accumulated frequent flyer miles; websites; funds (accounts receivable) in your e-commerce accounts; etc. You may need to consult an attorney to ensure your will stipulates transfer of ownership appropriately and following your wishes.
+These are assets that have monetary value and entail a transfer of ownership to your heirs, e.g., bank, PayPal, digital wallet balances, cryptocurrencies, copyrighted works (writing, music, visual art/graphic design, photos, videos), accumulated frequent flyer miles, websites, funds (accounts receivable) in your e-commerce accounts, etc. You may need to consult an attorney to ensure your will stipulates transfer of ownership appropriately per your wishes.

 Your other digital assets may not be transferable through your will.

-Whether or not they are copyrighted, decide what should happen with any of your documents, spreadsheets, presentation slides, and so on stored online, e.g. at Dropbox or Google Drive; the same goes for data files stored in your devices, including Microsoft Office or similar documents, image files, video files, and so on.
+Whether or not they are copyrighted, decide what should happen with any of your documents, spreadsheets, presentation slides, and so on that are stored online, (e.g., at Dropbox or Google Drive; the same goes for data files stored in your devices, including Microsoft Office or similar documents, image files, video files, and so on).

-The digital assets involving the purchase of products or services can simply be cancelled, closed, discontinued, deleted, or terminated, e.g. accounts related to your home, subscriptions, streaming, and so forth.
+The digital assets involving the purchase of products or services can simply be cancelled, closed, discontinued, deleted, or terminated, (e.g., accounts related to your home, subscriptions, streaming, etc.).
 Your fiduciary may need to pay any outstanding balances on this type of account.